-- D. Absences at official attendance time that collect state ADA funding (Education Code 25.087 and 19 TAC 129.21) and are not recorded as absences: - a.
-Participation in a board-approved and appropriately supervised extracurricular activity or performance; - b.
-Participation in an approved mentorship fulfilling the student's Distinguished Achievement Program; - c.
-Screening, diagnosis, or treatment of a Medicaid-eligible student (if the student is absent no more than a day at a time for this purpose) (Requires documentation from the medical professional.); - d.
-Religious holy days (including one day of travel to and one day from the observance site); - e.
-Sounding "tap" at a military funeral held in Texas for a deceased veteran (grades 6 through 12); - f.
+D. Absences at official attendance time that collect state ADA funding (Education Code 25.087 and 19 TAC 129.21) and are not recorded as absences:

+- 1. Participation in a board-approved and appropriately supervised extracurricular activity or performance; - 2.
+Participation in an approved mentorship fulfilling the student's Distinguished Achievement Program; - 3.
+Religious holy days (including one day of travel to and one day from the observance site); - d.
+Sounding "tap" at a military funeral held in Texas for a deceased veteran (grades 6 through 12); - 4.
 Attending required court appearances (including one day of travel to and one day from the court if necessary) (Requires documentation from the court.)
-Absences to meet with probation officers do not qualify, but will be excused if they meet the criteria in 19 TAC 129.22(a); - g.
+Absences to meet with probation officers do not qualify, but will be excused if they meet the criteria in 19 TAC 129.22(a): - 5.
 An appointment with a health care professional (if the student misses only a portion of the school day).
-(Requires documentation from the medical professional.) - h.
-Is in the conservatorship of the Department of Family and Protective Services and misses school: - 1. to participate in an activity ordered by a court under the Texas Family Code, Chapter 262 or 263, provided that scheduling the participation outside of school hours is not practicable or - 2. to attend a mental health or therapy appointment or family visitation as ordered by a court under the Texas Family Code, Chapter 262 or 263. - i.
+(Requires documentation from the medical professional.) - 6.
+Is in the conservatorship of the Department of Family and Protective Services and misses school: - a. to participate in an activity ordered by a court under the Texas Family Code, Chapter 262 or 263, provided that scheduling the participation outside of school hours is not practicable or - b. to attend a mental health or therapy appointment or family visitation as ordered by a court under the Texas Family Code, Chapter 262 or 263. - 7.
 Misses school for the purpose of appearing at a governmental office to complete paperwork required in connection with the student's application for US citizenship, including traveling for that purpose.
-Travel days for which the student is considered in attendance are limited to not more than 1 day for travel to and 1 day for travel from the site of the governmental office. - j.
+Travel days for which the student is considered in attendance are limited to not more than 1 day for travel to and 1 day for travel from the site of the governmental office. - 8.
 Misses school for the purpose of taking part in the student's own US naturalization oath ceremony, including traveling for that purpose.
-Travel days for which the student is considered in attendance are limited to not more than 1 day for travel to and 1 day for travel from the site of the ceremony. - k.
-Is in his or her junior or senior year of high school and misses school for the purpose of visiting an institution of higher education accredited by a generally recognized accrediting organization to determine the student's interest in attending the institution.
+Travel days for which the student is considered in attendance are limited to not more than 1 day for travel to and 1 day for travel from the site of the ceremony. - 9.
+Is in his or her junior or senior year of high school and misses school for the purpose of visiting an institution of higher education accredited by a generally recognized

+- accrediting organization to determine the student's interest in attending the institution.
 This is limited to more than 2 days during a student's junior year and 2 days during a student's senior.
-Documentation of visit is required. - 1.
+Documentation of visit is required. - 10.
 Is absent to visit with a parent, stepparent, or legal guardian who is an active duty member of the uniformed services and has been called to duty for, is on leave from, or is immediately returned from continuous deployment of at least four months outside the locality where the parent, stepparent, or guardian regularly resides.
 Your district is required to excuse up to 5 days for this purpose in a school year.
 An excused absence for this purpose must be taken no earlier than 60 days before the date of deployment or no later than 30 days after the date of return from deployment.